What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 Atem Power 200W panel with TalentCell battery

-Using this outside, the Atem Power kit came with Anderson adapters to connect everything together.
+Using this outside, the Atem Power kit came with Anderson adapters to connect everything.
 These are large gray adapters that you’ll see below.
 I first connected the battery to the charge controller using alligator clips that came with the solar kit.

 At this point, the battery light on the charge controller is on.